jocialmedia/how-to-validate-names/README.md

   - [Your Name is Invalid! at #rC3](https://www.youtube.com/watch?v=ofPZ73Wz4SU), 2021-02-04
   - [Your Name is Invalid! at PyData Berlin 2019](https://www.youtube.com/watch?v=pBuS7EUPnQA), 2019-10-11
 - [Personal names around the world](https://www.w3.org/International/questions/qa-personal-names.en), Text by Richard Ishida, W3C, 2011-08-17

+---
+## Coming Up
+---

+This is work in progress and I try to add some valuable content to this project [every day](https://github.com/jocialmedia/how-to-validate-names/commits/main).